Rodrigo Cortés: Career

-Cortés' fondness for film making started at an early age.
-At 16 he had already directed his first short film in Super 8.
-In 1998 he directed the short Yul that won over 20 awards and in 2001 he released 15 Days, a fake documentary in the form of a large short film that earned over 57 awards at festivals, becoming the most awarded Spanish short film of the time.
+Cortés's fondness for filmmaking started at an early age.
+At 16, he had already directed his first short film in Super 8.
+In 1998, he directed the short Yul that won over 20 awards and in 2001, he released 15 Days, a fake documentary in the form of a large short film that earned over 57 awards at festivals, becoming the most awarded Spanish short film of the time.

-In 2007 he directed The Contestant, his first feature film that was released with critical applause and earned several awards, including the Critic's prize at Málaga Film Festival.
+In 2007, he directed The Contestant, his first feature film that was released with critical applause and earned several awards, including the Critic's prize at the Málaga Film Festival.
 He directed and edited the 2010 thriller Buried, starring Ryan Reynolds.
 The film premiered at the Sundance Film Festival, and has received considerable acclaim.

 In 2012 Cortés released Red Lights, a film about a physicist and a psychology professor who specialise in debunking supernatural phenomena, it stars Robert De Niro, Sigourney Weaver, Cillian Murphy and Elizabeth Olsen.

 He reunited with Buried screenwriter Chris Sparling for his 2018 movie Down a Dark Hall, based on the novel of the same name by Lois Duncan and produced by Twilight writer Stephenie Meyer.